Kirlovon/Tape-Operator/README.eng.md

 ![Image](/assets/poster.webp)

 With this script, [IMDB](https://www.imdb.com/), [TMDB](https://www.themoviedb.org/), [Kinopoisk](https://www.kinopoisk.ru/), and [Letterboxd](https://letterboxd.com/) will become free online cinemas!
-On every movie or TV show page, a banner will appear in the top left corner.
+On every movie or TV show page, a flag will appear in the top left corner.
 Clicking on it will open a player with the movie.

 [RUS](README.md) | **ENG**